ledpup/ClimateExplorer/README.md

   - UnitTests: tests for various sub-systems

 ## TODO
+- Weekly data resolution when looking at charts for a year (instead of daily)
+- Better moving average
 - CO2 data and graphs
 - Click point on yearly chart to render daily chart for the year
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes